Hiroshima High Court orders suspension of Ikata nuclear reactor in Ehime Prefecture, revoking district court ruling | The Japan Times

-HIROSHIMA – The Hiroshima High Court on Wednesday revoked a lower court decision to order the suspension of a nuclear reactor at the Ikata power plant in Ehime Prefecture.
+HIROSHIMA – The Hiroshima High Court on Wednesday revoked a lower court decision and ordered the suspension of a nuclear reactor at Shikoku Electric Power Co.’s Ikata power plant in Ehime Prefecture, dealing a blow to the government and utilities that are aiming to bring more reactors back online.

-The ruling is the first high court decision on a series of injunctions filed with four district courts seeking to halt the No. 3 reactor at the plant, which was restarted in August 2016 but is now offline for routine checks.
+The high court suspension order — the first in a series of similar injunctions — mandates that the plant operator shutter the No. 3 unit at the Ikata power plant until the end of September next year.

+The ruling blocks the planned resumption in January of the unit, which is currently offline for regular checks after it was restarted in August 2016.

+The latest decision follows a ruling by Otsu District Court in March 2016 that ordered Kansai Electric Power Co. to suspend two reactivated nuclear reactors at its Takahama plant.
+The district court decision was later overturned by the Osaka High Court.

+The Fukushima nuclear crisis led to a nationwide halt of nuclear plants, but the government is looking to produce 20 to 22 percent of the country’s electricity supply using nuclear power by 2030.

-The focal points of the decision included whether estimates by the plant operator, Shikoku Electric Power Co., of the potential size of possible earthquakes — a key factor for the reactor’s earthquake-resistance measures — were reasonable, and whether safety screening conducted under stricter regulations set after the 2011 Fukushima nuclear disaster was credible.
+The focal points of Hiroshima High Court’s decision Wednesday included whether estimates by the plant operator, Shikoku Electric Power Co., of the potential size of possible earthquakes, were reasonable, and whether safety screening conducted under stricter regulations set after the 2011 Fukushima nuclear disaster was credible.

 Risks predicted in the event of a nuclear accident or natural disasters such as a volcanic eruptions were also contested.